 Recent work includes; CSM for Sleeping Beauty at Peterborough Key, CSM for Fabulous 50 at Yvonne Arnaud (GSA), PM for Mountview, SM for Cardboard Citizens, CSM for Snow White, the SM team for the Almeida’s “Odyssey” live event, SM for “The Afterlife of Cook and Moore” for Vadim Jean, CSM for David Schneider’s “Making Stalin Laugh,” at JW3 for Matthew Lloyd & as PSM for many Generation Arts productions.
 Selected previous work includes PSM for Theatre Peckham, CSM for Dan Crawford’s King’s Head and 5 years working in the schools’ sector.

-A repected Trade unionist and Equity’s elected Stage Management Councillor since 2012, Adam’s a campaigner against exploitative jobs and for theatre parents, having been on the small team that created Equity’s Professionally Made Professionally Paid.
+Trade unionist and Equity’s elected Stage Management Councillor since 2012, Adam’s a campaigner against exploitative jobs and for theatre parents, having been on the small team that created Equity’s Professionally Made Professionally Paid.
 He sat on the launch panel for Parents in Performing Arts at the Young Vic as well as moving Equity’s motion on childcare at TUC 2015.
-He was also delighted to be on the Equity SM team that met for the first time with US Equity’s SM wing.
+He was also delighted to be on the Equity SM team that met for the first time with US Equity’s SM wings.
 He has three times been elected by Equity’s council to attend TUC congress and spoken to motions as above on childcare, mental health provision and The Taylor Review.
 In 2017 he was elected as chair of the TUC scrutineers.
-Adam brokered a successful deal with Mandy Network monitoring and removes poor job postings.
-Regular meetings ensure that the partnership with Mandy gets stronger.
 Committed to ending the inequities of Bad buyouts & ensuring extra duties, if totally necessary, are fair and well paid and ensuring unscrupulous producers are held to account, Adam is advocates strongly the strength of the partnership between SMA and Equity.
 Adam has been a trustee of the Equity Charitable Trust since 2014 and serves as a school parent governor and safeguarding lead.